TACC/coe-332-sp24/docs/homework/homework03.rst

 ~~~~~~

 First copy your Python3 scripts (including unit tests) from homework02 into a
 new homework03 folder.
-If you there are any errors or problems with any of your
+If you find that there are any errors or problems with any of your
 scripts from homework02, now would be a good time to fix them.

 Next, write a Dockerfile to containerize all of the scripts and unit tests that